 Have you ever considered using your professional skills and experiences within our mental health and addictions sector, for other leadership opportunities?
-The PeerWorks Board Nomination Committee is excited to launch its recruitment process for two Board Members.
-Interviews will take place in January 2023 with new Members being appointed to our Board in February.
+The PeerWorks Board Nomination Committee is recruiting for two Board Members.

 PeerWorks’ mission is to strengthen and promote diverse peer voices in Ontario, through community building, information-sharing, collaboration, advocacy, and education.
 We envision a world in which lived experience is valued, peer autonomy and peer culture are protected, diversity is respected, and peer support is available to all.

 We recognize and appreciate that experience can come in many different forms.
 We also value the importance of diverse lived and professional experiences that can bring a fresh perspective to our work.
 We especially invite applications from:

 Indigenous, Black, racialized, and 2SLGBTQ people, people belonging to minority faith traditions, those with disabilities, and youth/young adults

 People with expertise in equity, diversity, social justice, anti-racism, and decolonization work

 Those living in Indigenous communities and Northern, Eastern, Southwest, and/or rural Ontario

 Those with existing connections to local, provincial, national, and/or international groups with an interest in social justice, peer work, mental health and/or addictions, community organizing, advocacy, or education

 People with lived or living experience of mental health and/or addiction concerns